-As Accounting Officer, the Chief Executive has responsibility for reviewing the effectiveness of the system of internal control.
+As accounting officer, the Chief Executive has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- Internal scrutiny: - the work of the external auditor; - the financial management and governance self-assessment process; - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.
+- Internal scrutiny; - the work of the external auditor; - the financial management and governance self assessment process; - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Board of Trustees and a plan to address weaknesses and ensure continuous improvement of the system is in place.